 You read that right!
-Ladies, it is so important to start a prenatal before you’re pregnant.
+Ladies, it is so important to start a prenatal vitamin before getting pregnant.

-Prenatal vitamins are essential for women who are trying to conceive as well as during pregnancy to ensure both mama and baby are getting optimal nutrition.
-Even if you’re not trying for a baby any time soon, there are many reasons why I recommend women take a prenatal.
+Prenatal vitamins are essential while trying to conceive as well as during your pregnancy.
+This ensures both you and baby are getting optimal nutrition.
+Even if you’re not trying for a baby any time soon, there are many reasons why I recommend taking prenatal vitamin before getting pregnant.

 Do I need to take a prenatal Vitamin?